- Summarize conflict theory

 Sociological Paradigm #2: Conflict Theory

 Just as structural functionalism was criticized for focusing too much on the stability of societies, conflict theory has been criticized because it tends to focus on conflict to the exclusion of recognizing stability.
-Many social structures are extremely stable or have gradually progressed over time rather than changing abruptly as conflict theory would suggest.
+Many social structures are extremely stable or have gradually progressed over time rather than changing abruptly, as conflict theory would suggest.

 - conflict theory:

-- critical race theory:
+- feminist theory: